Emergency officials continue to warn beachgoers to stay out of water

-EMERALD ISLE, NC (WTVD) --A day after a viral video surfaced of a group of beachgoers forming a human chain to help rescue a struggling swimmer, emergency officials continue to remind citizens to stay out of the water.
+EMERALD ISLE, NC (WTVD) --A day after a viral video surfaced of a group of beachgoers forming a human chain to help rescue three struggling swimmers, emergency officials continue to remind beachgoers to stay out of the water.

 The town manager for Emerald Isle is advising the public to avoid going into the Atlantic Ocean until further notice as a red flag advisory is still in effect.
 The red flag warnings will remain in effect until ocean conditions improve.